 The trip continues on until the final bridge collapses, the last bastion cliff crumbles, leaving you trapped in a hole of your own digging.
 You are empty inside, you have no tears left – or hurt so much no tears ever fall – and life loses all meaning.
 All you have is heartache and regrets and your own personal hell, perhaps created by others, but nevertheless one maintained by yourself, nurtured almost, in some cruel irony.

-You see all the bad, terrible things happening around the world, the suffering, you see others in hospital far worse off that you physically, but it doesn’t work that way.
+You see all the bad, terrible things happening around the world, the suffering, you see others in hospital far worse off than you physically, but it doesn’t work that way.
 When you are depressed you get wrapped in your own suffering, lost to it and as more ‘stuff’ happens to you personally, or is perceived to, the worse you get.
 It’s a vicious circle that spirals down into a bottomless pit of despair.
 You get sensible advice like

 start the rest of your life today,